If you’re running paid ads in 2025, chances are you’ve asked yourself: Facebook or Instagram?

 • Pinterest Adverts Link

-If Facebook or Instagram aren’t delivering the results you want — or you’re looking to expand — testing one of these alternatives could improve your ROI.
+If Facebook or Instagram aren’t delivering the results you want or you’re looking to expand, testing one of these alternatives could definitely improve your ROI.

-Smart brands often test both, monitor performance, and double down where results are strongest.
-If you're unsure how to approach that process, working with a strategic partner can save time and money.
+If you’re lost and don’t know how to approach that process, working with a strategic partner should save you a ton of time and money!

 Frequently Asked Questions